-Karina Nova is an Emmy winning journalist who serves as the weekday morning traffic reporter and a general assignment reporter for 10TV News HD.
+Karina Nova is an Emmy winning journalist who serves as the weekend anchor and a general assignment reporter for 10TV News HD.

 Since her start at 10TV in 2006, Karina has covered big stories, including the Chardon High School shootings, the Zanesville Animal Escape and the 2012 Train Derailment, for which she won an Emmy.
 Karina also enjoys being the 10TV spokesperson for the Columbus and Franklin County Metro Parks.
 She encourages everyone to visit the 17 parks we are lucky to have in Central Ohio.